 Routers connect to the internet via cables, the quality of which can vary widely.
 The speed of transmission is inherently limited by the cable’s design, and cheap, poorly made cables are unlikely to be able to provide high transmission speeds.
 Not to mention, they can get broken or sustain damage over time that can cause them to stop functioning entirely.

 Low-quality routers might have poor signal transmission capabilities or be unable to accommodate the internet service’s bandwidth.
 Network switches might fail over time, causing issues in signal stability.
+The 80/20 rule: 80% of connection issues come from 20% of networking equipment.
+Start by testing your router.

 People can expect security cameras to go offline during or after a severe storm.
 Other natural or manmade disasters cause electricity sources to be destroyed or cut off momentarily.

-But unless the camera supports multiple types of connectivity, like mobile data, users won’t see the images on their viewing devices if there’s no electricity powering the router.
+That being said, battery-powered security cameras may still operate during an outage, provided that the batteries have sufficient charge until power restoration.
+However, unless the camera supports multiple types of connectivity, like mobile data, users won’t see the images on their viewing devices if there’s no electricity powering the router, as cameras need consistent power to maintain WiFi connections.
+Security cams with local storage can store the videos to be viewed later.

+How long do wireless security cameras last?
 The lifespan of a camera is not limited by any specific timeframe.
 While the possibility of the machine breaking down is always present, the main reason for a camera becoming obsolete is the rapid pace of technological advancement.

 After 3-5 years, the camera that currently meets your needs may not be able to keep up due to the constant iteration of chips and advancements in software.
 For instance, older camera models may not have the capability to support the latest AI technology.
 As a result, newer and better software must be used in combination with the latest camera models to ensure optimal performance.

-6. Internet Service Disruptions
+6. ISP or Internet Service Disruptions

 Problems with the internet service provider can make the security camera go offline.
 Like power outages, internet service disruptions can occur after severe weather.
+Some external factors: service outages in your area, maintenance work on network infrastructure, severe weather affecting lines, or even unpaid internet bills (service suspension).
+Providers usually notify their customers of any expected disruptions so users can anticipate the outage.

 7. Wireless Interference